julietaumpierrez/documents-photoholmes/src/photoholmes/methods/README.md

 Methods in the PhotoHolmes library consist of at least these parts:
 - method.py file: Contains the method class that inherits from the BaseMethod class by default.
 In the case of methods which are end-to-end torch modules, these inherit from the BaseTorchMethod class.
 The child class of the method must define at least the following three methods:
-    - \_\_init\_\_: that initializates the class.
-It is important to begin by calling the \_\_init\_\_ of the parent class.
+    - `__init__`: that initializates the class.
+It is important to begin by calling the `__init__` of the parent class.
-    - predict: that returns the original output of the method for a given image.
+    - `predict`: that returns the original output of the method for a given image.
-    - benchmark: that for a given an image, returns a standardized BenchmarkOutput (which is convenient for the Benchmark class).
-This output consists of a dictionary accepting only the keys of _heatmap_, _mask_, _detection_ and _extra_outputs_, which are expected to contain the corresponding values.
+    - `benchmark`: that for a given an image, returns a standardized BenchmarkOutput (which is convenient for the Benchmark class).
+This output consists of a dictionary accepting only the keys of `heatmap`, `mask`, `detection` and `extra_outputs`, which are expected to contain the corresponding values.
-- preprocessing.py: Contains the preprocessing pipeline needed for each method.
+- `preprocessing.py`: Contains the preprocessing pipeline needed for each method.
-- config.yaml: YAML file that contains the example config for each method with default parameters.
+- `config.yaml`: YAML file that contains the example config for each method with default parameters.

 There are some additional files that may be included in a standard form, such as:
- - config.py: to outline the architecture configuration in deep learning modules.
+ - `config.py`: to outline the architecture configuration in deep learning modules.
 These are commonly implemented in the form of dataclasses.
- - postprocessing.py: for functions that are used in the postprocessing of the mask in order to yield the expected output in the predict method.
+ - `postprocessing.py`: for functions that are used in the postprocessing of the mask in order to yield the expected output in the predict method.
 Note that these are of internal use of the method and should be invoked within the predict method (unlike the standard preprocessing module previously mentioned).
- - utils.py: containing useful functions used in the method's prediction.
+ - `utils.py`: containing useful functions used in the method's prediction.

 ## Method Factory